piechartssuck/courses/content/readings/01-readings.md

 ### Review

-Far be it from us to disagree with Snoop, so you should probably go read the [Syllabus](/syllabus/) as soon as possible!
+Far be it from us to disagree with Snoop so you should probably go read the [Syllabus](/syllabus/) as soon as possible!
 Additionally please look over the other areas on this site:

 > [Materials](/materials/)